SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 ### OS type

-You can narrow down the list of visible Hosts by the type of detected Operating System (OS) running on a host.
-Hosts List can identify the following Operating Systems:
+You can narrow down the list of visible hosts by the type of detected Operating System (OS) running on a host.
+Hosts List can identify the following operating systems:

 - Darwin (macOS)
 - Linux